COVID-19

 Close-up Shot of a Monitor With EKG Data.
 Male Athlete Runs on a Treadmill with Electrodes Attached to His Body while Sport Scientist Holds Tablet and Supervises EKG Status in the Background.

-A Keck Medicine of USC cardiologist shares why you have a higher risk of cardiovascular disease after COVID-19 and how you can improve your heart health.
+You have a higher risk of cardiovascular disease after COVID-19.
+Here’s how you can improve your heart health.

 Three years after COVID-19 first appeared, over 750 million people in the world have been infected with the coronavirus disease.
 Recent research has shown that some of these people are more likely to experience cardiovascular issues, such as an irregular heartbeat, stroke and heart failure.
 Importantly, this higher risk of heart disease was shown even in people who only had a mild case of COVID-19 and were not hospitalized.
 The risk exists regardless of demographic characteristics, like age, race or sex, or existence of prior conditions, like obesity or hypertension.